Risk Warning: Your Capital is at Risk.

 Diversify Your Portfolio

 Commodities such as sugar have historically had low correlations with stocks, bonds and other financial assets.
-Investing in sugar provides a way to diversify a portfolio and smooth out investment returns.
+Trading in sugar provides a way to diversify a portfolio and smooth out trading returns.

-Sugar is a volatile commodity, so investing in it could produce big gains or losses.
+Sugar is a volatile commodity, so trading in it could produce big gains or losses.
+Here are three long-term trends to consider:

 - Growing wealth in emerging markets could boost sugar consumption.